backdrop-contrib/colorbox/README.txt

 * Style the Colorbox with a custom colorbox.css file in your theme.
 * Option to open a login form by clicking on any login link
 * Simple API to open any form in a Colorbox
-* Drush command to download and install the Colorbox script in sites/all/libraries
+* Drush command to download and install the Colorbox plugin in sites/all/libraries

-The Colorbox script:
+The Colorbox plugin:

 * Supports images, image groups, slideshow, ajax, inline, and iframed content.